 Joints may become swollen, appear red and/or feel hot if an underlying inflammatory component is present, especially in the later stages.

 It is important to remember, pain associated with Arthritis is not from the cartilage that covers the ends of bones in the joint but rather surrounding structures such as underlying bone, ligaments, joint capsule, tendons and muscles.

 The knee, hip and hand are the most common areas of the body affected by OA and usually have specific symptoms related to those areas.

-The management of Arthritis aims at reducing symptoms and improving function, however there is currently there is no known cure for the condition and cartilage loss.
+The management of Arthritis aims at reducing symptoms and improving function, however currently there is no known cure for the condition and associated cartilage loss.

 Current national and international clinical guidelines recommend patient education, exercise and weight loss as first line management for Arthritis, in addition to appropriate medications depending on the type of Arthritis and its severity.